Stellantis suspends vehicle production in Russia | Headlines

 The plant employs 2,700 people.
 The company will continue to pay salaries through a local downtime scheme and by using anticipated vacation periods, Stellantis told Reuters.

 Scores of foreign companies have announced temporary shutdowns of stores and factories in Russia or said they were leaving the country for good since Russia began what it calls "a special military operation" in Ukraine on Feb.
-24. Stellantis Chief Executive Carlos Tavares said in late March the group would have to close the Kaluga plant shortly as it was running out of parts.
-(Editing by Mark Potter)
+24. Stellantis Chief Executive Carlos Tavares in late March said the group would have to close the Kaluga plant shortly as it was running out of parts.

+Separately on Tuesday, General Motors Co said it was extending its suspension of business in Russia due to the conflict and international sanctions.
+The U.S. automaker, which initially suspended imports into Russia and commercial activity on Feb.
+28, said it was laying off most of its 66 employees and providing them with separation packages.
+GM does not have plants in Russia and only sold about 3,000 vehicles annually there prior to the suspension.
+(Additional reporting by Ben Klayman in Washington; Editing by Mark Potter and Mark Porter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)